Sly Stone: Career

+As a disc jockey

 In the mid-1960s, Stone worked as a disc jockey for San Francisco, California, soul radio station KSOL, where he included white performers such as The Beatles and The Rolling Stones on his playlists.
 During the same period, he worked as a staff record producer for Autumn Records, producing for predominantly white San Francisco-area bands such as The Beau Brummels, The Mojo Men, Bobby Freeman, and Grace Slick's first band, The Great Society.

 Stone was influential in guiding KSOL-AM into soul music and started calling the station K-SOUL.
 The second station where he deejayed was a popular soul music station (sans the K-SOUL moniker), at 107.7 FM (now known as KSAN).
 While still providing "music for your mind, body, and your soul" on KSOL, Sly Stone played keyboard for numerous major performers including Dionne Warwick, Righteous Brothers, Marvin Gaye, and many more, including at least one of the three Twist Party concerts by then chart topper Chubby Checker held at the Cow Palace in San Francisco in 1962 and 1963.

 In 1966, Sly was performing with his band Sly and the Stoners which included Cynthia Robinson on trumpet.
 His brother Freddie was working with his band called Freddie and the Stone Souls with Greg Errico and Jerry Martini.
 After also adding Larry Graham as a bassist, they fused the bands together.
 Working around the Bay Area in 1967, this multiracial band made a strong impression.